tamimattafi/klib-template/README.md

 > Don't forget to change publishing version in `PublishConventions.kt`

 ## Future plans
-1. Upgrade to Kotlin 2.0.0
-2. Add testing examples and GitHub actions for the matter
+1. Add testing examples and GitHub actions for the matter
-3. Add lint example and GitHub actions for the matter
+2. Add lint example and GitHub actions for the matter